Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have elucidated the physics of non-Hermitian ETH-MBL transition from the viewpoint of unusual (or rather, disappearance of) diffusion dynamics and through analyses of the time evolution of entanglement entropies.
-In the first half of the manuscript, we have highlighted the nature of the unusual diffusion in a non-Hermitian system with non-reciprocal hopping (Hatano-Nelson model) [Eqs. (\ref{ham_sp}), (\ref{ham_mp})].
+In this paper, we have elucidated the physics of non-Hermitian ETH-MBL transition from the viewpoint of unusual (or rather, disappearance of) wave packet spreading and through analyses of the time evolution of entanglement entropies.
+In the first half of the manuscript, we have highlighted the nature of the unusual wave packet spreading in a non-Hermitian system with non-reciprocal hopping (Hatano-Nelson model) [Eqs. (\ref{ham_sp}), (\ref{ham_mp})].
 Disorder has been modeled by a quasi-periodic potential (Aubry-Andre model) [Eq. (\ref{W_qp})].
-In a Hermitian system diffusion is gradually suppressed by disorder, while here in a non-Hermitian system it simply does not occur; even in the clean limit, at least in the Hermitian way.
-The wave packet rather {\it slides} and not diffuse.
-Weak disorder exerts little effect on this behavior, while as it becomes strong enough to practically disable the non-reciprocity, the characteristic sliding behavior tends to be replaced with a cascade-like diffusion analogous to the Hermitian case.
-We have clearly demonstrated the mechanism [see Eq. (\ref{psi_gauss}), and related arguments] why the wave packet slides and not diffuse in our system, and how such a behavior tends to be destroyed by the quasi-periodic potential (cf. Fig. \ref{fig_psik}).
-In the non-Hermitian case the fundamental principle that governs the diffusion dynamics is altered from the Hermitian case.
+In a Hermitian system wave packet spreading is gradually suppressed by disorder, while here in a non-Hermitian system it simply does not occur; even in the clean limit, at least in the Hermitian way.
+The wave packet rather {\it slides} and not spread.
+Weak disorder exerts little effect on this behavior, while as it becomes strong enough to practically disable the non-reciprocity, the characteristic sliding behavior tends to be replaced with a cascade-like wave packet spreading analogous to the Hermitian case.
+We have clearly demonstrated the mechanism [see Eq. (\ref{psi_gauss}), and related arguments] why the wave packet slides and not spread in our system, and how such a behavior tends to be destroyed by the quasi-periodic potential (cf. Fig. \ref{fig_psik}).
+In the non-Hermitian case the fundamental principle that governs the wave packet spreading is altered from the Hermitian case.